 DNA evidence was used for the first time to solve an immigration case.
 The story started with a teenage boy returning to London from Ghana to be with his mother.
 Immigration authorities at the airport were suspicious of him, thinking that he was traveling on a forged passport.
 After much persuasion, he was allowed to go live with his mother, but the immigration authorities did not drop the case against him.
 All types of evidence, including photographs, were provided to the authorities, but deportation proceedings were started nevertheless.
 Around the same time, Dr. Alec Jeffreys of Leicester University in the United Kingdom had invented a technique known as DNA fingerprinting.
 The immigration authorities approached Dr. Jeffreys for help.
 He took DNA samples from the mother and three of her children, plus an unrelated mother, and compared the samples with the boy's DNA.
-Because the biological father was not in the picture, DNA for both the mother and his three siblings.
+Because the biological father was not in the picture, DNA from the three children was compared with the boy's DNA.
+He found a match in the boy's DNA for both the mother and his three siblings.
 He concluded that the boy was indeed the mother's son.